Mozhi (film): Plot

 At the same time, Viji also falls in love with Sheela, who is a widow.
 Sheela and her parents agree to the marriage, and their marriage date is fixed.
-Archana decided not to attend the wedding as Karthik would be present, causing a rift between her and Sheela's friendship.
-This angers Karthik who confronts and tells to deal with her insecurities instead of hiding her true feelings like a coward.
-Breaking down to tears, Archana arrived on the wedding day and finally confesses to Karthik that she does indeed love him.
-The story thus concludes with a happy note of Viji and Sheela getting married and congratulating Karthik and Archana.
+Archana decides not to attend the wedding as Karthik would be present, which causes a rift between her and Sheela's friendship.
+While fighting with Sheela, Archana admits that her rejection of Karthik's proposal stems from her distrust and fear of Karthik leaving if their baby shares her disability.
+On learning of this, Karthik angrily confronts Archana and asks her to learn to believe in life and deal with her insecurities instead of hiding her true feelings like a coward.
+He asks her to believe him and tells her that he will accept and love her and their future children no matter what.
+He breaks into tears, and leaves.
+On the day of Viji and Sheela's wedding, Archana arrives.
+Archana and Sheela reconcile.
+Archana admits her feelings for Karthik and finally confesses to Karthik that she indeed loves him.
+The story ends with Viji and Sheela congratulating Karthik and Archana.